Image: Due Angeli (Two Angels)

 Golden Horse with Wings

 KW: A painting is an act of discovery.
 I never paint what I know.
 I might know it very subtly … the paintings always teach me something that I don’t know or appreciate, they open up another door.
 In terms of memoir they’ll speak to something that happened to me, but they take me beyond it as well; they show why it happened, or what it meant.
-I suppose you could say someone like Louise Bourgeois, that her paintings are a kind of memoir, based on her own trauma as a girl and the psychoanalytic stuff … Frida Kahlo and Tracey Emin too … But it’s not conscious and that’s the difference perhaps between memoir writing and painting.
+I suppose you could say someone like Louise Bourgeois, that her paintings are a kind of memoir, based on her own trauma as a girl and the psychoanalytic aspects … Frida Kahlo and Tracey Emin too … But it’s not conscious and that’s the difference perhaps between memoir writing and painting.

 SLB: So you don’t consciously think of it as a memoir, but your latest show Trauma and the Inner Child is definitely made up of chapters of your life.
 I’m interested in this as an example of the creative manifesting force for women.
 It seems needed at the moment.
 There’s so much of it.
 And it sells.
 Women need to read about other women’s experience, these self-examined portraits.
 And actually I feel it goes back to the idea of the crone, that dreaded crone, an older, wiser woman looking back, holding her life, examining her life, holding her truth.
 Empowering herself through memory.